These Celebrities Survived Breast Cancer and Advocate for Awareness

-After surgery and undergoing radiation treatment, she moved to Nashville in hopes of finding some privacy.
+After undergoing surgery and radiation treatment, she moved to Nashville in hopes of finding some privacy.
 She also adopted two sons, Wyatt and Levi, over a period of several years, and they helped her get through that difficult period in her life.

 Julia Louis-Dreyfus is best known for her comedic work on shows like Saturday Night Live, Seinfeld and Veep.
 In 2017, she announced to the world that she was battling stage two breast cancer.
 She shared her status first on her personal Twitter account.
-The actress said she knew it would be impossible to keep her diagnosis private, because she had to undergo chemotherapy in the midst of filming her hit show, Veep.
+The actress said she knew it would be impossible to keep her diagnosis private because she had to undergo chemotherapy in the midst of filming her hit show, Veep.
 Today, Louis-Dreyfus is an advocate for healthcare.

 Actress Suzanne Somers received her breast cancer diagnosis in 2001, and in an interesting twist, she claims it was the beginning of a new life.
 Instead of undergoing chemotherapy treatments, she opted for a lumpectomy, radiation and holistic treatments.
 Many experts and fans were skeptical, but according to Somers, those treatments helped her overcome the disease.

 Somers also changed her lifestyle at the same time, focusing on healthy organic foods and exercise.
 She has since written several books about her journey and her new lifestyle.